monikarathore/angular5-user/README.md

 - `sToken` [Required] : sToken is needed for enrichment fetchservice which is used to fetch well details from WKE store. s-Auth service is used to obtain the valid sToken for given user.

-- `clientId` [Required] : clientId is needed for enrichment fetchservice which is used to fetch well details from WKE store. s-Auth service is used to obtain the valid sToken for given user.
+- `slbAccountId` [Required] : slbAccountId is needed for enrichment fetchservice which is used to fetch well details from WKE store. s-Auth service is used to obtain the valid sToken for given user.

 - `closeIconVisibility` [Optional] : Needs to be set to true/false depending on if you want to display close icon or not.